ssb-junkyard/ssb-replication-limiter/README.md

 ## TODOs

+- [ ] expose a method to check if replication is doing a big sync
+  - [ ] use this in the connection manager to stop disconnecting.

-- [ ] when there are no peers left above the threshold, they can all be replicating
+- [x] when there are no peers left above the threshold, they can all be replicating

-- [ ] as soons as one peer goes over the threshold, all replicating peers should be disabled
+- [x] as soons as one peer goes over the threshold, all replicating peers should be disabled

 - [x] selectPeersFarBehind (uses max downloads)